 What Mortgage Program is Right for Me?

-- Fixed Rate Mortgage: The most common type of mortgage program is a fixed rate mortgage because it involves the least amount of risk.
-This is because the interest rate and monthly mortgage payment for a fixed rate mortgage can never increase and stay constant over the life of the mortgage.
+- Fixed Rate Mortgage: The most common type of program is a fixed rate mortgage because it involves the least amount of risk.
+With a fixed rate mortgage, your mortgage rate and monthly payment can never increase and stay constant over the life of the mortgage.
+For a 30 year loan, your mortgage rate in month 360 is the same as your rate in month one and your loan payment never changes, despite any fluctuations in the economy or interest rates.
+The certainty of a fixed rate mortgage provides peace of mind that most borrowers prefer.
 The downside to a fixed rate mortgage is if interest rates go down you are stuck paying a higher rate and mortgage payment unless you refinance which can be costly and time-consuming.
-For most borrowers, however, the benefits and certainty of a fixed rate mortgage outweigh the risks.
+For most borrowers, however, the benefits and certainty of a fixed rate mortgage outweigh the risks

 - Use our

 to determine the monthly payment and total interest expense for a fixed rate mortgage